The following resources are designed to support unit executive officers. See also Faculty Resources and Tips for EOs: A

 The purpose of this program is to recruit individuals who will contribute to transformation and positive change, within their units and across the institution.
 The focus is on experienced faculty with established records of excellence in their area of scholarly or research inquiry.
-Because of our commitment to the Illinois Strategic Excellence Program, the Faculty Excellence Program is being scaled back for the next few years.
+Due to budgetary restraints, the Faculty Excellence Program is being scaled back for the next few years.
 Units that identify a stellar senior candidate should work through the traditional search process to the extent that it is possible.
 For more information, see Provost’s Communication #4: Faculty Excellence Program.

 Targets of Opportunity Program

 This program provides support to unit on campus to recruit outstanding faculty members who will enhance our institution’s strategic goals and build on our reputation as a leading public research university.
 TOP funding is available to recruit and hire outstanding individuals from groups that are underrepresented in the unit.
 For more information, see Provost’s Communication #7: Targets of Opportunity Program (TOP).